buribalkan/Statistics/02-Basic_Concepts_of_Statistics.md

+---
+layout: default
+title: Basic Concepts of Statistics
+---

-# 📊 Basic Concepts of Statistics
+## 📊 Basic Concepts of Statistics

 A foundational overview of core statistical concepts, including types of data, measurement scales, and descriptive measures.